 This practicum course will occur in a variety of institutions throughout the Lower Mainland and in a variety of units within those institutions.
 The units may be specialized in focus.
-Working in collaboration with a RN, preceptorship students are expected to assume professional responsibilities of a beginning RN by the end of the practicum experience.
+Working in collaboration with a RN, preceptorship students are expected to manage the clinical aspects of planning, implementing and evaluating nursing care for a group of patients within the RN's (preceptor's) work load.